NIAEFEUP/nijobs-be/README.md

 ## Usage

 ### Development Environment
-To start developing, you must create a file `.env` with environment variables, which are explained in more detail [below](#env-file-specification).
+To start developing, copy `.env.example`, creating the local config file (this can be achieved by running `cp .env.example .env.local`).
+Then, fill in the variable values, as explained in `.env.example`file.

-After creating the `.env` file, you must build a dev server.
+After setting up the env file, you must build a dev server.

 ```bash
 docker-compose build web-dev